Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Feature_Tutorials/02_petalinux_customization/README.md

 ***Version: PetaLinux 2022.1***

 A Vitis platform requires software components.
-This time we'd like to demonstrate software environment customization.
+In this module we'd like to demonstrate software environment customization.
 We'll use the PetaLinux tools to create the Linux image and sysroot with XRT support, together with some more advanced tweaks.
 Among all the customizations, the XRT installation and ZOCL device tree setup are mandatory.
 Other customizations are optional.
 The customization purposes are explained.
 Please feel free to pick your desired customization.

 Yocto or third-party Linux development tools can also be used as long as they produce the same Linux output products as PetaLinux.

 As XSA file is the mandatory input for Petalinux project.
 Users can input  XSA file exported from your Vivado project.
-This time we will leverage and take the zcu104 base platform from [Xilinx website download page](https://www.xilinx.com/support/download.html) as an example to show how to do system customization.
+This time we will leverage ready-made base platform from [Xilinx website download center](https://www.xilinx.com/support/download.html) and take zcu104 base platform as an example to show how to do system customization.
 Of course, you can download other platforms from that page according to your requirement.

 ### Prepare the base platform